tbal999/flowtocsv/README.md

 At the moment there are a few workflows for this library.

 1) SFTP server -> download data flows to a folder -> parse data flows into csv -> load into SQL.
-2) Connect to MRASCO SQL server or API -> load clobs into Go as strings -> parse clobs into csv -> load into SQL.
+2) API -> load clobs into Go as strings -> parse clobs into csv -> load into SQL.

 <b>Example code:</b>
 ```